In our study of Jonah chapter three, we look at God's mercy and willingness to give people a second chance.

 What an amazing verse we have here!
 Exactly what Jonah had feared is what happens in that the Ninevites believed God.
 This warrior people who were used to relying on themselves and their own strength believed in God and his coming judgment.
 Not only did they believe but they also took action as everyone humbled themselves (put on sackcloth).
 This can give us comfort in that we all probably know of someone that we want to come to Jesus but it seems that their heart is so hardened.
 Take heart as God can do with them just what He did with the entire city of Nineveh.

-When the news reached the king of Nineveh, he rose from his throne, took off his royal robes, covered himself with sackcloth and sat down in the dust.
+When the news reached the king of Ninveh, he got up from his throne, took off his robe, put on sackcloth and sat in ashes.

 The greatest of these people (the king) repented at the hearing of the Word.
 What a picture this is of humility as it brings to mind Jesus leaving the throne in heaven to come and be born of a woman.
 The king of Nineveh did it hoping that God would spare his people but Jesus humbled Himself for our benefit.
 We were not His people and in fact we were His enemies.